aimllifetime/behavior_cloning/writeup_report.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 216).

+model.compile(loss='mse', optimizer='adam')

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, reverse lane driving and focused turns driving data.
+Training data was chosen to keep the vehicle driving on the road with multiple laps i.e. clockwise, counter clockwise and focused sharp turn after bridges.
+Each type of those training data was chosen carefully to keep in in center of road with smooth steering.

 For details about how I created the training data, see the next section.